Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Almost sure behavior when

 \begin{prop} There is a positive constant $c$ such that for all $a > 1$ and $t$ large enough we have,

 \end{prop}

-Note that the functional of $(Y_1^t, Y_2^t)$ involved in this proposition is $Y_1^{\natural, t} ( Y_2^{-1, t}(.)-)$ which represents the supremum of the local time before (and not including) the last valley.
-Even though, as we see in Proposition 4.1 of \cite{caslevyvech}, the repartition function of $\mathcal{L}^*_X(t)/t$ involves a complex functional of $(Y_1^t, Y_2^t)$ that represents the last valley (together with the functional $Y_1^{\natural, t} ( Y_2^{-1, t}(.))$ that represents the previous valleys), Proposition \ref{approxdutl} says that the right tail of this distribution function does not involves the last valley.
+Note that the functional of $(Y_1^t, Y_2^t)$ involved in this proposition is $Y_1^{\natural, t} ( Y_2^{-1, t}(.)-)$, which represents the supremum of the local time before, and not including, the last valley (see the discussion after Theorem 1.1 of \cite{caslevyvech}).
+Even though, as we see in Proposition 4.1 of \cite{caslevyvech}, the distribution function of $\mathcal{L}^*_X(t)/t$ involves a complex functional of $(Y_1^t, Y_2^t)$ that represents the last valley (together with the functional $Y_1^{\natural, t} ( Y_2^{-1, t}(.)-)$ that represents the previous valleys), Proposition \ref{approxdutl} says that the right tail of this distribution function does not involves the last valley.
 Before proving this proposition we prove some lemmas.

 \begin{lemme} There is a positive constant $C$ such that for $t$ large enough,

 \end{lemme}

 \begin{proof} Since for all $k \geq 1$ we have almost surely $H(\tilde m_k) \geq \sum_{j=1}^{k-1} H(\tilde L_j)-H(\tilde m_j)$, we deduce that